But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.~Galatians 5:22-23a CSB

 We often speak of the faithfulness of our military, as they put themselves in harm’s way, even death, as they fight to protect our country.

-… but the righteous will live by their faith.
+… but the righteous will live by their faith.~Habakkuk 2:4b ISV

 God is pleased when we are faithful to Him in whatever circumstances we find ourselves.
 Believers are called to live out the fruit of faithfulness in our relationships with others – in our families, our jobs, our financial transactions, and in countless other ways.
 But the most important way for us to show faithfulness is in our relationship with God.
 Being faithful to God involves respecting and obeying Him.
-He wants us to be faithful to pray and to study His word, so we will be equipped to spread the word about the saving grace of Jesus.
+He wants us to be faithful to pray and to study His Word, so we will be equipped to share the saving grace of Jesus.

 God is eternally reliable.
 He is faithful.
 Faithful to forgive us and to save us.
 Faithful to protect us from evil.
 Faithful to never leave us.
 Luke 19:17 tells us that when we are faithful to Him, even in small things, He will bless us.

-Hopefully the following verses will encourage you.
+The following verses may encourage you.
 They are among my favorite Scriptures which speak of God’s faithfulness.
-They remind us that His word is upright and His work is faithful; He is faithful to forgive and cleanse us; and He provides a way for us to have a relationship with Jesus Christ.
+They remind us that His Word is upright and His work is faithful; He is faithful to forgive and cleanse us; and He provides a way for us to have a relationship with Jesus Christ.
 God strengthens us, protects us, and loves us with an everlasting love, and His faithfulness extends to every generation.